Round & Round (Selena Gomez & the Scene song): Music video

 The filming of the video was made by Philip Andelman and took place in late May 2010 in Budapest, Hungary during the filming of her film, Monte Carlo.
 Gomez posted two previews of the song on her Twitter on June 17, 2010, to precede the video's premiere on June 20, 2010, on the Disney Channel and subsequently VEVO.
 Along with singing on a stage with the Scene, the video features Gomez acting as a secret agent and donning spy apparel, as she plants bugs, takes photos, passes off packages, and other duties.
-She is then caught by other spys and is chased throughout the city, with another secret agent she works with covers her back as she runs away.
+She is then caught by other spies and is chased throughout the city, with another secret agent she works with covers her back as she runs away.
 It ends with Gomez blowing out the match she previously struck.
 Nadine Cheung of AOL JSYK said, "We love the storyline for the video and how it's mixed in with performance shots of Selena and her band the Scene.
 Of course, the 17-year-old star is decked out in amazing outfits, no matter if she's rocking out on stage or being followed by cloaked agents."